by Professor James Holden, Ph.D., University of Massachusetts Amherst

-One of the primary goals of this expedition is to discover and explore new deep-sea hydrothermal vent ecosystems – located in places where seawater is heated deep within the crust near a magma source and then shoots out of the seafloor as jets of fluid up to 750°F. The question is, “how do you discover these sites (which exist in complete darkness and may fit inside a gymnasium) over the broad expanse of the ocean?”
+One of the primary goals of this expedition is to discover and explore new deep-sea hydrothermal vent ecosystems – located in places where seawater is heated deep within the crust near a magma source and then shoots out of the seafloor as jets of fluid up to 400°C (750°F).
+The question is, “how do you discover these sites (which exist in complete darkness and may fit inside a gymnasium) over the broad expanse of the ocean?”

 The next step is to look for evidence of these super-heated jets of fluid coming out of the volcano.
 Often these fluids contain a lot of metallic particles that were extracted from the rock.
-These fluids look a lot like smoke from a fire on land and are called a ‘plume’.
+These fluids look a lot like smoke from a fire on land and are called a ‘plume.’
 They rise upward a few hundred feet and then drift away horizontally in the direction of the ocean current.
-We lower an instrument called a CTD/Rosette over the side of the ship down to the top of these volcanoes to look for very small increases in temperature and particle concentration and small changes in the oxidation-reduction potential as an indication of these hydrothermal plumes.
-With skill, we can follow them down to their source on the seafloor, which is where we find the interesting life and mineral structures associated with hydrothermal vents.
+We lower an instrument called a CTD rosette over the side of the ship down to the top of these volcanoes to look for very small increases in temperature and particle concentration and small changes in the oxidation-reduction potential as an indication of these hydrothermal plumes.
+With skill, we can follow the plumes down to their source on the seafloor, which is where we find the interesting life and mineral structures associated with hydrothermal vents.
 With this information, we can know where to send our ROV to make exciting discoveries!